merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 <span class="extra-info-header">Merging pair-end fastq files</span>

-If multiple pair-end reads fastq files correspond to the same samlpes they could be listed separated by a comma (with no space).
-This could be relevant for example, if one sample was sequenced in multiple runs.
+If multiple pair-end reads fastq files correspond to the same samlpe, they could be listed separated by a comma (with no space).
+This could be relevant, for example, if one sample was sequenced in multiple runs.
 Let's take our `samples_txt` from above, but now assume that `sample_01` was sequenced twice.
 The `samples_txt` file would then look like this:

 sample	group	r1	r2
 sample_01	G01	three_samples_example/sample-01a-R1.fastq.gz,three_samples_example/sample-01b-R1.fastq.gz	three_samples_example/sample-01a-R2.fastq.gz,three_samples_example/sample-01b-R1.fastq.gz